UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 ## Assigning and revoking OpenStack permissions

-> [NOTE]
+> [!NOTE]
-    > This section is    only relevant for the OSP-10 Corsham Openstack;region 5.
-The URL for this region is https://cor00005.cni.ukcloud.com.
-For help adding and removingusers to Openstack Farnborough, region 6, and Corsham, region 5-2, please contact UKCloud support.
+> This section is only relevant for OpenStack environments in Region 5 (Corsham) using OSP-10 (`https://cor00005.cni.ukcloud.com`).
+For help adding and removing users to OpenStack environments in Region 6 (Farnborough) and Region 5-2 (Corsham), contact UKCloud Support.

 To enable a user to work with an OpenStack project you must assign them permission to access the project.
 You can also revoke permission to remove a user's OpenStack access.